makersacademy/chitter-challenge/docs/review.md

   gem 'rubocop-rspec'
   gem 'rubocop'
-  gem 'coveralls', require: false gem 'rspec-sinatra' gem 'capybara' gem 'database_cleaner' gem 'factory_girl' end
+  gem 'coveralls', require: false gem 'capybara' end
 ```

-See http://bundler.io/groups.html for more details
+> See http://bundler.io/groups.html for more details.

 ## Ensure spec_helper.rb is Configured Correctly

+Make sure that your spec_helper:

+- `require`s in a single app file that requires all the other dependencies required by the app.
+- Connects your feature testing framework (probably Capybara) with your application.
+- Cleans the database between each test.

-Make sure that your spec_helper pulls in a single app file that requires all the other dependencies required by the app.
-Don't pull in the models etc. separately in the spec helper or you risk having the tests pass when the app might be missing a dependency.
+> Don't pull in the models etc. separately in the spec helper or you risk having the tests pass when the app might be missing a dependency.

-Also watch out for spec helpers vs sinatra helpers.
+Also watch out for spec helpers vs [Sinatra helpers](https://www.sitepoint.com/using-sinatra-helpers-to-clean-up-your-code/).
 They are two very different things.
 Don't pull your Sinatra helpers into your RSpec config:

 ```
 RSpec.configure do |config|